This page has links to helpful resources for:

 Responsibilities of legal roles

-- Website - Community Law external: Provides an overview of the responsibilities of someone acting as an Enduring Power of Attorney, Welfare Guardian, or Property Manager.
+- Individual Rights and Freedoms by Community Law external: Provides an overview of the responsibilities of someone acting as an Enduring Power of Attorney, Welfare Guardian, or Property Manager.

 Resource hubs